 Average 4/5 is emotionally heavy.
 Powerful, passionate feelings and aesthetic appreciations swell within and then get bottled up inside.
-4/5s generally avoid expressing their feelings because they feel that no one could possibly understand them.
+4/5s might avoid expressing their feelings because they feel that no one could possibly understand them.
 Like 4/3, they feel special and different, but 4/5 is more likely to withdraw into sullen silence than to make a big public scene.
 4/5 and 5/4 both have strong feelings which they repress, but because their feelings are stronger than their repression, 4/5s are more aware than 5/4 of their inner emotional state.
 Consequently, they are more likely to become depressed.
 There is a kind of delicacy to 4/5 that is not usually present in 4/3.

 Balanced 4/5 lightens up.
 The five-wing’s integration to eight adds a kind of solidity and strength to the healthy 4/5, while the integration of four to one provides clear judgment and rationality.
-Healthy 4/5s begin to escape from the obsessive, dark, inner view, looking more outward into the world.
+Healthy 4/5s escape from the obsessive, dark, inner view, looking more outward into the world.
 There they find new connections with other people, perhaps to their great surprise.
-They discover that they have been loving people all along, although they may not have known it.
+They discover that they have been loving people (and themselves) all along, although they may not have known it.

 With spiritual growth, the realization that love has been present all along strengthens into an unquenchable thirst for deeper inner connections with an inner source of meaning.
 These connections are strengthened by loving compassion for other humans.
 Extremely advanced 4/5 is a gentle, strong, deeply passionate human.
 Keen observations of the subtle states of others provide a miraculous ability to elicit powerful, transforming feelings.
 They may express themselves in person, through their writings, or in more subtle ways.